 - There’s less concern for disaster recovery or data backup, and you don’t have to worry as much about physical security.

-- One drawback is that since you don’t control the system through your IT department, internet outages, line failures, etc. happen, which could make it hard to access your billing or patient charts.
+- One drawback is that since you don’t control the system through your IT department, internet outages, line failures and the like could make it hard to access your billing or patient charts.

 Server-Based EMR System

 Server-based EMR systems give you a lot more on-site advantages with a higher up-front cost.
-You have to consider long-term investment, and how your practice or office will grow before investing in this type of system, but it has some advantages over a cloud-based EMR system.
+You have to consider long-term investment, and how your practice or office will grow before investing in this type of system.
+Here are some advantages over a cloud-based EMR system.